Recycling & Trash Collection

 View a printable page of Proper Recycling Guidelines (PDF).

-Recyclables are now picked up every week.
+Recyclables are now picked up every other week.

 Answers to Some Frequently Asked Recycling Questions:

 - Cardboard, newspapers, and magazines can be recycled together, and can even be mixed with plastics, tin or glass.
-Cardboard can be bundled and tied, or placed in a blue recycle bag with the other recyclables.

 - All plastics (labeled #1-#7) should be recycled.
 Caps should be removed and placed in the garbage.